Australia won't repatriate 34 women and children from Syria

 Australia won’t repatriate 34 women and children from Syria

-The Australian government will not repatriate from Syria a group of 34 women and children with alleged ties to the Islamic State group, Prime Minister Anthony Albanese said Tuesday.
+Australia will not repatriate 34 women and children from Syria, who are alleged to have ties to the Islamic State group, Prime Minister Anthony Albanese confirmed on Tuesday.

-Only two groups of Australians have been repatriated with government help from Syrian camps since the fall of the Islamic State group in 2019.
-Other Australians have also returned without government assistance.

-Albanese would not comment on a report that the latest women and children had Australian passports.
+Only two groups of Australians have been repatriated with government assistance from Syrian camps since the Islamic State group's fall in 2019, with others returning independently.
+Mr Albanese declined to comment on reports that the latest group held Australian passports.

 “We’re providing absolutely no support and we are not repatriating people,” Albanese told Australian Broadcasting Corp. in Melbourne.